 8) The butter will start melting.

-9) Soon clear bubbles will start getting formed.
+9) Soon you will see clear bubbles forming.
 Now lower the heat.

 10) Heat it little more till you see clear ghee on top.
 Now switch off the gas.
-The milk solids/fats will get slightly burnt, but that will be discarded.
+Don’t worry is milk solids burn.
+We discard it.

 10) Pass the ghee through a strainer or filter and collect the pure ghee in a clean container.
 I collect this in glass container as I love it that way.